pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-Tax strategy is not about evasionâ€”it's about optimization.
+Tax strategy is not about evasion—it's about optimization.
 Every dollar saved in taxes is a dollar that can be reinvested in growth, distributed to owners, or preserved for future generations.
 When executed properly, tax strategy becomes a competitive advantage.

 Remember: Tax strategy requires planning, not just year-end compliance.
 Work with a tax professional throughout the year to identify opportunities, implement strategies, and ensure compliance.
 The systems in this chapter, when integrated with your accounting and financial planning systems, create a comprehensive tax optimization framework that maximizes wealth retention while operating legally and ethically.